-Before applying to the GW Munich IP Summer Program, please take note of the following:
+Before applying to the GW Law Munich IP and Information Law Summer Program, please take note of the following:

 2. Acceleration of Graduation.
 It is unlikely that participation in a foreign summer program may be used to accelerate graduation.
 If you are interested in acceleration, you should consult your home school.